chengtan9907/OpenSTL/docs/en/get_started.md

 - `--dataname (-d)` : The name of dataset, default to be `mmnist`.
 - `--method (-m)` : The name of the video prediction method to train or test, default to be `SimVP`.
 - `--config_file (-c)` : The path of a model config file, which will provide detailed settings for a STL method.
+- `--overwrite` : Whether to overwrite predefined args in the config file.
 - `--ex_name` : The name of the experiment under the `res_dir`.
 Default to be `Debug`.
 - `--resume_from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
 Or you can use `--auto_resume` to resume from `latest.pth` automatically.
 - `--auto_resume` : Whether to automatically resume training when the experiment was interrupted.